dukynuke/MEKF/README.md

 MEKF_GitHub_v2: MEKF without any bias estimation.
 Reset protocol has been changed in the recent version.

-MEKF_GyroBias_GitHub: MEKF with the gyroscope bias estimation.
+MEKF_GyroBias_GitHub_v1: MEKF with the gyroscope bias estimation.
+Innovation covariance was updated, and some minor updates.

 Contact: batucandan1996@gmail.com